StreetSupport/mhp/site/content/action-groups/emergency-accomodation.md

 title: Emergency Accommodation Action Group
 content:
   body: >-
-    The Emergency Accommodation Action Group takes a holistic look at temporary provision of accommodation in the city, including winter night shelters, and move-on accommodation.
+    The Emergency Accommodation Action Group aims to raise the standards of emergency accommodation in Manchester.
+The group has set out a vision for emergency accommodation for 2022, as well as setting minimum standards for now.

-    On Friday 30th August 2019 the action group launched Manchester’s Emergency Accommodation Minimum Standards.
-The launch marks the outcome of months of significant collaborative efforts.
+    Achievements of the group include drawing up the vision and minimum standards, getting these adopted by the MHP and Manchester City Council and they now form the basis for the commissioning of these services.

     The minimum standards and vision for 2022 are to ensure that Manchester has